 - The number of selected objects is shown in the center of the region, as the region is painted.

-- The objects inside (or intersecting) the region will be selected when the mouse is released.
+- The objects intersecting (or inside) the region will be selected when the mouse is released.

-- The default mode in VectorStyler, is to select objects inside the painted region.
+- The default mode in VectorStyler, is to select objects intersecting the painted region.

 - Use the Intersecting Selection from the Select menu, to set the selection mode to intersecting or including objects.